cyriacjohn/JavaScript-Algorithms-freeCodeCamp/README.md

 This repository showcases my progress and projects completed as part of the [JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/) certification from FreeCodeCamp.
 Through these projects, I have strengthened my skills in JavaScript, algorithms, and fundamental data structures.

-## 📜 Certification

-I have successfully completed the **JavaScript Algorithms and Data Structures** certification on FreeCodeCamp.
-This certification involved rigorous training in JavaScript fundamentals, algorithms, and essential data structures.

 ## 🏆 Key Projects and Challenges

 Here are some of the projects and challenges I completed as part of the course: